Serving

 2 main

 One of my every day favorites, easy to make, tasty and adaptable to just about any green called "choy".
-The photo shows whole and halved mini Chin Kon Choy.
-This recipe works just as well with beef, and for a very similar vegetarian recipe see Choy with Bean Sauce.
+This recipe works just as well with Chicken, and should work fine with beef too.
+For a vegetarian recipe see Choy with Bean Sauce.

 4